What is American Mahjong?

 Managing Jokers is key in winning a game of American Mahjong.

 The game ends when a player calls Mahjong after assembling a winning hand.
 Since winning hands consist of 14 tiles, that means one can only win at the start of their turn during the draw or claiming discards.

 In the case where all tiles have been drawn from the wall, once the final discard is made without a winning claim, the game ends in a draw.

 game, the player Winds and turn order rotate anticlockwise.

-The American Mahjong Rules follow those set by the National Mah Jong League.
+The American Mahjong rules follow those set by the National Mah Jongg League.
 The main rules cover winning hands and call priority.
 There are also specific rulings with regards to mistakes made during play.